-The additional Professional Engineering Services included in this Amendment No. 2 is provided below.
+The additional Professional Engineering Services included in this Amendment No. 3 is provided below.

-Proposed Work Plan - Barton Dam Concrete Repair Plan
+Proposed Work Plan - Superior Dam Concrete Repair Plan

-The overall project goal for fiscal year (FY) 2025 (July 1, 2024, to June 30, 2025) is to develop a concrete repair plan for the spillway and powerhouse at Barton Dam that details the recommended concrete repairs in order of necessity and provides estimated costs to complete the recommended repairs.
+The overall project goal for fiscal year (FY) 2026 (July 1, 2025, to June 30, 2026) is to develop a concrete repair plan for the spillway and powerhouse at Superior Dam that details the recommended concrete repairs in order of necessity and provides estimated costs to complete the recommended repairs.
 A field investigation will first be performed to collect additional information on the concrete comprising the spillway and powerhouse to supplement available information from previous investigations.
 Geosyntec Consultants of Michigan, Inc. (Geosyntec) will then perform structural analyses using the collected information to identify the importance of the elements composing the concrete structures in the overall stability of the structures as it relates to credible potential failure modes (PFMs).
-The recommended repairs would be ordered based on the importance and observed condition of the elements.
+The recommended repairs will be ordered based on the importance and observed condition of the elements.
 This scope of work is being completed to address previous recommendations from the inspections required under the Code of Federal Regulations (CFR) Title 18, Part 12, Subpart D (Part 12D).

 The following sections provide a detailed scope of work to complete the project goal for the City of Ann Arbor (the City).
-A similar concrete repair plan for Superior Dam will be developed under scope planned for FY2026 (July 1, 2025, to June 30, 2026).
+A similar concrete repair plan for Barton Dam was performed in FY2025 (July 1, 2024, to June 30, 2025).